restorando/fluent-plugin-amqp/README.md

-  exchange_durable true # optionally set exchange durability - default is true. payload_only false # optional - default is false. if true, only the payload will be sent. if false, data format is { "key" => tag, "timestamp" => time, "payload" => record }. content_type application/octet-stream # optional - default is application/octet-stream. some amqp consumers will expect application/json.
+  exchange_durable true # optionally set exchange durability - default is true. payload_only false # optional - default is false. if true, only the payload will be sent. if false, data format is { "key" => tag, "timestamp" => time, "payload" => record }. content_type application/octet-stream # optional - default is application/octet-stream. some amqp consumers will expect application/json. priority 0 # the priority for the message
 </match>
 ```